WSU-kduncan/ceg3120-p4-wfinley0825/README.md

 ## Configure GitHub Workflow

-The variables that I needed to change in the github workflow were
+The variables that I needed to change in the github workflow was just the repository name towards the bottom of the Dockerfile.